 DUI with Serious Bodily Injury

-In many of these cases, the prosecutor is seeking a long prison sentence because of the sentencing scoresheet.
-Even for a person who had never been arrested, the scoresheet will add 56 points for this level 7 felony.
+In many of these cases, the prosecutor is seeking a long prison sentence because of the requirements of the sentencing scoresheet.
+The offense of DUI with serious bodily injury is classified as a level 7 felony with 56 points.

-The prosecutor will also add another 40 points if the victim's injury is deemed to be "severe."
+The prosecutor will also add another 40 points to the scoresheet if the victim's injury is deemed to be "severe."
 Those points alone require a prison sentence of more than four (4) years unless a "downward departure" is obtained.

 The term "serious bodily injury" is defined as any injury to another individual that results in the impairment of a body part or organ, disfigurement or any substantial risk of death.